AeonDave/myWellnezzPublic/README.md

 # myWellnezz

-Desktop application for registering in gym classes that use the myWellness management system The project is compiled with pyInstaller in order to be portable for windows linux and macos.
+Desktop application for registering in gym classes that use the myWellness management system.
+The project is compiled with pyInstaller in order to be portable for windows linux and macos.

 # Changelog